 MT799

-Authenticated confirmation or stated intent tied to a pending transaction.
+Authenticated comfort or stated intent tied to a pending transaction

 Is MT799 A Binding Commitment?